 When displaying these simple items, try to keep them coordinated and limit them to groupings of 3.
 This is pleasing to the eye and helps creates that streamlined look that I mentioned before.
 Beware of horizontal surfaces in general though, as they tend to fill with clutter and are harder to maintain.

 Another part of keeping things simple in your bedroom is to limit your furniture pieces.
 Here, less is definitely more!
 Of course, you will want a bed to sleep in, as that is the main point of a “bedroom!”
 You will probably also want a coordinating dresser to keep your clothing in and perhaps a small nightstand or shelf beside your bed to hold a few basic bedside items.
 A simple chair might also be handy, without creating too much blockage of your space.

-Of course, these two concepts work hand-in-hand.
+Of course, these two concepts, simplicity and functionality, work hand-in-hand.
 When deciding what will “make the cut” so to speak, ask yourself…Do I need this?
 What function does it perform?
 What purpose does it serve?
 If you struggle to give yourself a satisfactory answer, then it is probably best to purge that item.

 If possible, try to keep the focus of your bedroom on helping you get the rest that you need.
 As your primary space for sleep, this is the function that we are trying to keep in consideration.
 Sure, an object may be useful for other areas of the house, but do you NEED it in your bedroom?
 In other words, as an example, don’t bring your office into your bedroom, as that alters the environment and changes how your bedroom is used.